 About the Courses

 Faculty are extremely responsive to the needs of students in our online program.
 Courses are delivered via the Canvas Learning Management System and are taught asynchronously with students interacting with their professor and other students via the internet at convenient times for each person.
-However, some courses may require some synchronous activity.
 Online students usually spend 5-6 hours per week (per course) reading and studying course materials.
 Typically, you will be evaluated based on participation in online discussions and group projects, individual papers, written homework, and online quizzes and examinations.

 What will you Learn Online in Sociology?

 Our Department prepares students by developing their appreciation of diversity, knowledge base about human behavior, social organization, culture, and social change.
 Our department also helps students develop valuable transferable skills that are useful in their everyday lives and transferable to any job they obtain.